 Use the PEM Client's Manage Alerts tab to define, copy, or manage alerts.
-To open the Manage Alerts tab, select Manage Alerts from the Management menu.
+To open the Manage Alerts tab (shown in Figure 4.33), select Manage Alerts from the Management menu.

-Fig. 32: The Manage Alerts tab
+Figure 4.33 - The Manage Alerts tab.

 Use the Quick Links toolbar to open dialogs and tabs that will assist you when managing alerts: